-All solid pipe used in the conveyance of wastewater from a structure (home or business) shall comply with the following:

-- (1) Oklahoma Uniform Building Code Commission Rules- Title 748 Uniform Building Code Commission Adopted Codes (with Amendments); - (2) OAC 158:30 Plumbing Industry Regulations; and - (3) Oklahoma Statute Title 59 Sections 1001 through 1023.
+- (a) All solid pipe used in the conveyance of wastewater from a structure (home or business) shall comply with the following: - (1) Oklahoma Uniform Building Code Commission Rules- Title 748 Uniform Building Code Commission Adopted Codes (with Amendments); - (2) OAC 158:30 Plumbing Industry Regulations; and - (3) Oklahoma Statute Title 59 Sections 1001 through 1023 - (a) The pipe used for building sewer and collection lines shall comply with the pipe specifications as set forth in Appendix C. - (b) The joints of all solid pipe shall be sealed to be watertight.

 252:641-5-2.
-Installation [REVOKED]
+Installation